Qboi123/Qplay-Launcher/README.md

 ## Steps for Application (The setup.msi file)
 01. Download the setup.msi (the case doesn't matter) from the releases page.
 02. Run the setup.
 03. Follow the instructions
 04. NOTE: After install you can choose to run the game.

+## Steps for Application (Windows 10)
+Steps for Windows 10

+### Steps:
+NOTE: If you don't do this.
+You can't install Qplay Bubbles.

+01. Open settings in the start menu.
+02. Click Updates and Security.
+03. Click Windows Security from the left.
+04. Click on "Open Windows security".
+05. Click on "Apps and browser"
+06. Under "Control apps and files".
+Press Warn.

+### Install:
+01. Download the setup.msi (the case doesn't matter) from the releases page.
+02. Run the setup.
+And click on Run.
+03. Follow the instructions
+04. NOTE: After install you can choose to run the game.